Ports & Marine Guide Equipment Trading License in Dubai

 Setup Costs, Steps, and Licensing Requirements

-Dubai South Business Hub Free Zone offers competitive licence packages tailored to trading businesses.
-Typical trading licence costs range from AED 12,000 to AED 20,000, depending on visa allocation requirements and the type of office or facility selected.
-There is no minimum share capital requirement for most free zone trading licences at Dubai South, making it accessible for smaller operators and new market entrants.
+Dubai South Business Hub Free Zone offers competitive license packages tailored to trading businesses.
+Typical trading license costs range from AED 12,000 to AED 20,000, depending on visa allocation requirements and the type of office or facility selected.
+There is no minimum share capital requirement for most free zone trading licenses at Dubai South, making it accessible for smaller operators and new market entrants.

 Step 1: Select business activity code 4773.67 and confirm your preferred legal structure, either a Free Zone Establishment (FZE) for a sole shareholder or a Free Zone Company (FZCO) for multiple shareholders.